tatsu-lab/alpaca_eval/README.md

 We now explain in words how we compute the metrics in the table above.
 [The code is here](https://github.com/tatsu-lab/alpaca_eval/blob/f05cbd651b79ac93906b19d01fe443b45828b0f2/src/alpaca_eval/analyze.py#L366).

-**Human agreement [%]**: this measures the agreement between the current annotator and the majority preferences of humans on our
+**Human agreement**: this measures the agreement between the current annotator and the majority preferences of humans on our
 ~650 annotations from